overcat/libstellar/README.md

 # libstellar

+> [!IMPORTANT]
+> This project has not been updated for some time, and some of the content may be outdated.
+I suggest you take a look at [my other project](https://github.com/lightsail-network/libstellar), which may be helpful to you.

 `libstellar` is a pure C library for parsing and building Stellar transactions, our goal is to make it run on embedded devices, such as hardware wallets.